Mal Bryce

-Malcolm John Bryce AO (10 April 19433 March 2018) was an Australian politician, who served as a Labor Party member of the Legislative Assembly of Western Australia from 1971 to 1988, representing the seat of Ascot.
-He was deputy leader of the Labor Party from 1977 to 1980 and from 1981 to 1988, and served as deputy premier under Brian Burke.
+Malcolm John Bryce AO (10 April 1943 – 3 March 2018) was an Australian politician, who served as a Labor Party member of the Western Australian Legislative Assembly from 1971 to 1988, representing the electoral district of Ascot.
+He was the deputy leader of the Labor Party from 1977 to 1980 and from 1981 to 1988, and served as deputy premier under Brian Burke from 1983 to 1988.

 Personal life

 Bryce was born in Bunbury, Western Australia, to Ruth Lucy (née Gibson) and Eric John Bryce.
-He attended Bunbury Senior High School before going on to study teaching at Claremont Teachers College and the University of Western Australia, graduating with a Bachelor of Arts degree.
+He attended Bunbury Senior High School before going on to study teaching at Claremont Teachers College and the University of Western Australia in Perth, graduating with a Bachelor of Arts degree.
 Before entering politics, Bryce taught Economics, Geography and History at secondary level, spending periods at Merredin Senior High School, Bunbury Senior High School, and John Forrest Senior High School.

 Bryce married fellow Claremont Teachers College alumna Elizabeth (née Lathwell) in 1965.
-They had four children (Sean, Katrina, Fiona and Samantha), and seven grandchildren.
+They had four children.